Former Australian PM Morrison took on extra powers in secret

 “Boris Johnson almost died one night,” Morrison said.
 “We had ministers go down with COVID.”

-It appears Morrison may have used his additional powers on at least one occasion, to overturn a decision by former minister Keith Pitt to approve a contentious gas project off the New South Wales coast.
+Morrison used his additional powers on at least one occasion, to overturn a decision by former minister Keith Pitt to approve a contentious gas project off the New South Wales coast.

 Pitt said in a statement he was unaware Morrison had joint oversight over his ministerial portfolio and that he stands by the decisions he made at the time.